 To get it installed, select it and click Install.

 You are asked for your password.
 Type it and click Authenticate.

 NOTE: please keep in mind that, in order to install software, your user account needs to have administrative permissions.
-If you are set as a Desktop user, you cannot install any software.
+If you are set as a standard user account, you cannot install any software.

 Now the application is downloaded and installed.
 Wait until the procedure ends.

 It is time to start the Remmina Remote Desktop Client.
 Search your Ubuntu PC using the word remmina and click on the appropriate search result.